dadi/cdn/docs/configuration.md

 The `server.host` config is passed to node's `server.listen` function http://nodejs.org/api/http.html#http_server_listen_port_hostname_backlog_callback

 You should be able to set it to your IP as well, but depending on your hosting, that may be tricky.
-For example, on AWS you would have to use your private IP instead of your public IP.
+For example, on AWS you would have to use your private IP instead of your public IP (or use `0.0.0.0`).

 The proper name should always resolve correctly.
 Alternately, you can set it to null, to accept connections on any IPv4 address.